Skip to content

 The following steps are for vSphere client version 7.0.3.00500.

-After downloading and verifying the most recent NodeZero-####.ova file from the downloads section above, follow these steps to import and launch the NodeZero virtual machine.
+After downloading and verifying the most recent NodeZero-####.ova file, follow these steps to import and launch the NodeZero host virtual machine.

-After downloading and verifying the most recent NodeZero-####.ova file from the downloads section above, follow these steps to import and launch the NodeZero virtual machine.
+After downloading and verifying the most recent NodeZero-####.ova file, follow these steps to import and launch the NodeZero host virtual machine.

 2. Click on Tools, then Import.